JamesCooteUK/SharpSphere/README.md

   --url              Required. vCenter SDK URL, i.e. https://127.0.0.1/sdk

   --username         vCenter username, i.e. administrator@vsphere.local.
-Defaults to executing user and pass-through
-                     authentication if not supplied.
+Defaults to executing user and pass-through authentication if not supplied.

   --password         vCenter password.
 Defaults to executing user and pass-through authentication if not supplied.

   --ip               Required.
 Target VM IP address

   --guestusername    Username used to authenticate to the guest OS.
-Defaults to executing user and pass-through
-                     authentication if not supplied
+Defaults to executing user and pass-through authentication if not supplied

   --guestpassword    Password used to authenticate to the guest OS.
-Defaults to executing user and pass-through
-                     authentication if not supplied
+Defaults to executing user and pass-through authentication if not supplied

   --command          Required.
 Command to execute

   --output           (Default: false) Receive output from your command.
-Will create a temporary file in outputDir on the
-                     guest to save the output.
-This is then downloaded and printed to the console and the file deleted
+Will create a temporary file in outputDir on the guest to save the output.
+This is then downloaded and printed to the console and the file
+                     deleted

-  --outputDir        (Default: C:\Windows\Temp) When --output is provided, this is where to store the temporary file.
+  --outputDir        When --output is provided, this is where to store the temporary file.

+  --linux            (Default: false) Set if target VM is Linux

+  --help             Display this help screen.

+  --version          Display version information.
 ```

 ### Command & Control: